The Ah-Counter

 How To

 This is a mini speech.
 Try to be ambitious and wow us with your description.
-That could be achieved by using a quote, presenting a fitting metaphor or anything else that will will amaze or entertain us.
+That could be achieved by using a quote, presenting a fitting metaphor or anything else that will amaze or entertain us.

-Please explain how you will use the bell to assist people to take note of their verbal and paraverbal crutches and disadvantageous patterns.
+If you have been asked to use the bell, please explain how you will use the bell to assist people to take note of their verbal and paraverbal crutches and disadvantageous patterns.

 How to make use of the bell